-But for a crib, I took my time to think if a white wood or brown one or maybe a metal crib would look better in our bedroom.
+But for a crib, it took me a long time to think if a white wood or brown one or maybe a metal crib would look better in our bedroom.

-So this might seem not that of a big deal but I’d just like to bring this up, especially if you’d want something that would fit your kid’s bedroom interiors.
+So this might seem not that of a big deal but I’d just like to bring this up, especially if you’d want something that would suit your kid’s bedroom interiors.

-Crib vs Pack N Play: Pros and Cons
+Pack and Play vs Crib: Pros and Cons